 THE I'S HAVE IT

 BMW's long-awaited electric vehicle, the i3, always promised much.
-Now, it delivers even more.
+Now, with a gutsier 120Ah battery, it delivers even more.
 Jonathan Crouch reports.

 Ten Second Review of the BMW i3

 BMW i3 has proved to be a successful first stab at the all-electric vehicle market for its Munich maker and since the original 2013 launch, the Munich maker hasn't stopped trying to improve it.
 In 2016, the original 60Ah version was replaced with a 94Ah variant that boosted this model's all-electric operating range to over 200 miles.
-A year later, BMW gave the styling a minor refresh and added a slightly pokier i3s derivative into the range to create the model line-up we're going to look at here.
+A year later, BMW gave the styling a minor refresh and added a slightly pokier i3s derivative into the range.
+Then in late 2018, the brand introduced a larger 120Ah battery that promised a driving range increase of up to 30%.
 For all buyers, the option remains on both variants to add in a small 'Range Extender' petrol engine to further boost operating mileage.
 The result of all these improvements is a car that's now even harder to ignore in this growing segment.

 If you're of the old school and BMW means shark nosed, six-cylinder, ultimate driving machines to you, the Munich company's i3 electric vehicle is going to appear a wholly alien concept.
 It's a squat little citycar riding on 155mm wide tyres.
 Yet delve a little deeper and it doesn't take long to find a strand of proper BMW DNA.
 It's revealed in the thinking behind the engineering and the logic that went into making the various development decisions.
 Wherever BMW's engineers could have developed a more focused, technically correct solution, they appear to have done so, allowing for certain cost controls of course.